The current state of global agricultural testing

 The most common type of test is a lab-based polymerase chain reaction, better known as PCR, a test we all became very familiar with during the COVID-19 pandemic.

 For a PCR test, a sample must be collected, protected, and shipped to a lab where genetic material will be heated and cooled for many cycles.
-The test is very precise, but getting a result can take days or even weeks if the test lab is over capacity, as it will likely be during a serious outbreak.
+The test is precise, but getting a result can take days or weeks if the test lab is over capacity, as it will likely be during a serious outbreak.

 Of course not.